Solving particle-antiparticle and cosmological constant problems: Symmetry at quantum level

-As noted above, symmetry at the quantum level should be defined by a Lie algebra, and in \cite{book}, the statements a)-c) have been reformulated in terms of the corresponding Lie algebras.
-It has also been shown that the fact that quantum theory is more general (fundamental) than classical theory follows even from pure mathematical considerations because formally the classical symmetry algebra can be obtained from the symmetry algebra in quantum theory by contraction $\hbar\to 0$.
+As noted above, symmetry at the quantum level should be defined in the framework of ${\cal S}$), and in \cite{book}, the statements a)-c) have been reformulated in terms of the corresponding Lie algebras.
+It has also been shown that the fact that quantum theory is more general than classical theory follows even from purely mathematical considerations because formally the classical symmetry algebra can be obtained from the symmetry algebra in quantum theory by contraction $\hbar\to 0$.
 For these reasons, the most general description in terms of ten-dimensional Lie algebras should be carried out in terms of quantum dS or AdS symmetry.
 However, as explained below, in particle theory, dS symmetry is more general than AdS one.

 The definition of those symmetries is as follows.
 If $M^{ab}$ ($a,b=0,1,2,3,4$, $M^{ab}=-M^{ba}$) are the angular momentum operators for the system under consideration, they should satisfy the commutation relations: